ejasquith/vgcm/README.md

 # VGCM - Video Game Collection Manager

+# Project Overview

 The aim of this project is to provide a simple application for a video game collector to manage their collection.

 Maintaining a collection of any kind can be a fun and fulfilling hobby, but sometimes keeping track of everything you own can be a little overwhelming.
 The Video Game Collection Manager (VGCM) aims to ease this burden by keeping track of the games in your collection, letting you expand your collection without worry.

 # Planning Stage

+## Target Audience

+The target audience for this project is anyone who has or is interested in starting a collection of video games.
+The market for retro and contemporary gaming is ever expanding, especially as younger gamers are introduced to legendary franchises like Sonic the Hedgehog and Super Mario.

+Anyone who has maintained a collection knows the struggle of keeping a huge spreadsheet up to date as their collection expands - this project is aimed towards those people, and proposes a simple solution to manage their hobby.

 ## User Stories